List of Major League Baseball perfect games: Sandy Koufax

 Koufax's perfect game was the first one pitched at night.
 It was nearly a double no-hitter, as Cubs pitcher Bob Hendley gave up only one hit, a bloop double to left fielder Lou Johnson in the seventh inning that did not figure in the scoring.
 The Dodgers scored their only run in the fifth inning: Lou Johnson reached first on a walk, advanced to second on a sacrifice bunt, stole third, and scored when Cubs catcher Chris Krug overthrew third base on the play.
 The game also set records for the fewest hits by both teams, one, and the fewest base runners by both teams, two (both Johnson).
-Koufax's 14 strikeouts are tied with Matt Cain for the most ever thrown by a perfect game pitcher.
+Koufax's 14 strikeouts are tied with Matt Cain for the most thrown by a perfect game pitcher.

 Catfish Hunter

 Hunter, a talented batter, was also the hitting star of his perfect game.
-He went 3 for 4 with a double and 3 RBIs, including a bunt single that drove home the first and thus winning run in the seventh inning—easily the best offensive performance ever by a perfect game pitcher.
+He went 3 for 4 with a double and 3 RBIs, including a bunt single that drove home the first and thus winning run in the seventh inning—easily the best offensive performance by a perfect game pitcher.
 At 22 years and 30 days old, Hunter was the youngest pitcher to throw a perfect game in the modern era.
-This was the first no-hitter of the Athletics' Oakland tenure, which on this Wednesday night was only 25 games old.
+This was the first no-hitter of the Athletics' Oakland tenure, which was only 25 games old.